Repatriation (cultural property): Repatriation after the Napoleonic Wars

 Art was repatriated for the first time in modern history when Arthur Wellesley, 1st Duke of Wellington returned to Italy art that had been plundered by Napoleon, after his and Marshal Blücher's armies defeated the French at the Battle of Waterloo in 1815.
 This decision contrasted sharply to a long-held tradition to the effect that "to the victors go the spoils."
 This is remarkable considering that in the battle of Waterloo alone, the financial and human costs were colossal; the decision to not only refrain from plundering France but to repatriate France's prior seizures from the Netherlands, Italy, Prussia, and Spain, was extraordinary.
 Moreover, the British paid for the restitution of the papal collection to Rome because the Pope could not finance the shipping himself.
 When British troops began packing up looted art from the Louvre, there was a public outcry in France.
 Crowds reportedly tried to prevent the taking of the Horses of Saint Mark and there were throngs of weeping ladies outside the Louvre Museum.
-Despite the unprecedented nature of this repatriation effort, there are recent estimations that only about 55 percent of what was taken was actually repatriated: the Louvre Director at the time, Vivant Denon, had sent out many important works to other parts of France before the British could take them.
+Despite the unprecedented nature of this repatriation effort, there are estimations only about 55% of what was taken was actually repatriated: the Louvre Director at the time, Vivant Denon, had sent out many important works to other parts of France before the British could take them.
+Many works remained in French museums, such as the Louvre, the Bibliothèque Nationale in Paris or other collections in France.
 Wellington viewed himself as representing all of Europe's nations and he believed that the moral decision would be to restore the art in its apparently proper context.
 In a letter to Lord Castlereagh he wrote:

 Wellington also forbade pilfering among his troops as he believed that it led to the lack of discipline and distraction from military duty.
-He also held the view that winning support from local inhabitants was an important break from Napoleon's practices.
+He held the view that winning support from local inhabitants was an important break from Napoleon's practices.

 The great public interest in art repatriation helped fuel the expansion of public museums in Europe and launched museum-funded archaeological explorations.
-The concept of art and cultural repatriation gained momentum through the latter decades of the twentieth century and began to show fruition by the end of the century when key works were ceded back to claimants.
+The concept of art and cultural repatriation gained momentum through the latter decades of the twentieth century, and began to show fruition by the end of the century, when key works were returned to claimants.

 20th and 21st centuries

 Looting by Germany during the Nazi era

-One of the most infamous cases of esurient art plundering in wartime was the Nazi appropriation of art from both public and private holdings throughout Europe and Russia.
+One of the most infamous cases of art plundering in wartime was the Nazi appropriation of art from both public and private holdings throughout Europe and Russia.
 The looting began before World War II with illegal seizures as part of a systematic persecution of Jews, which was included as a part of Nazi crimes during the Nuremberg Trials.
 During World War II, Germany plundered 427 museums in the Soviet Union and ravaged or destroyed 1,670 Russian Orthodox churches, 237 Catholic churches and 532 synagogues.